 sps_ atmvp_enabled_flag specifies whether advanced temporal motion vector predictors can be used for inter prediction.
 If sps_ atmvp_enabled_flag is equal to 0, the syntax elements of the current picture shall be constrained such that no advanced temporal motion vector predictor is used in decoding of the current picture.
 Otherwise (sps_ atmvp_enabled_flag is equal to 1), advanced temporal motion vector predictors may be used in decoding of the current picture.
 When not present, the value of sps_use_atmvp_flag is inferred to be equal to 0.

-log2_atmvp_default_size_minus2 specifies the inferred value of log2_atmvp_active_size_minuss for the slices with atmvp_size_override_flag is equal to 0..
+log2_atmvp_default_size_minus2 specifies the inferred value of log2_atmvp_active_size_minuss for the slices with atmvp_size_override_flag is equal to 0.

 imv_enabled_flag equal to 1 specifies that adaptive motion vector difference resolution is used in motion vector coding. imv_enabled_flag equal to 0 specifies that adaptive motion vector difference resolution is not used in motion vector coding.